nokia/consumer-rate-limiting/README.md

 ## Description

 <b>Consumer Rate Limiting</b> is a [Kong](https://getkong.org/) plugin, which allows to define more configurable request limiting, than the built-in Rate Limiting plugin.
-Consumer Rate Limiting allows to define different limits for every consumer and API via Kong Admin API.
+Consumer Rate Limiting allows to dynamically define different limits for every consumer and API via Kong Admin API.
 Limits are reset every month.

 | Call count   | Consumer 1 | Consumer 2 | Consumer 3 |
 |--------------|------------|------------|------------|